Obama, joined by fellow past presidents, eulogizes Rep. John Lewis at MLK's Atlanta church

 President Trump and former President Jimmy Carter, 95, were not in attendance.
 A letter from Carter, however, was read at the funeral.

-Lewis, D-Ga., this week was lying in state at the U.S. Capitol for three days as part of a six-day celebration of his life planned by his family.
+Lewis this week was lying in state at the U.S. Capitol for three days as part of a six-day celebration of his life planned by his family.
 The celebration included a processional over the Edmund Pettus Bridge, where he was beaten in 1965 as he led a group marching from Selma, Ala., to Montgomery, Ala., protesting obstacles to Black peoples' right to vote.

 Lewis also was honored at the Alabama state Capitol and his casket was driven past the Lincoln Memorial in Washington, D.C., where he was the youngest speaker at the 1963 March on Washington -- the event where King, Jr., made his "I Have a Dream" speech.